rustfoundation/safety-critical-rust-coding-guidelines/src/process/style-guideline.rst

 a guideline does not apply.
 Code that complies with a guideline by virtue of an exception does not require a deviation.

+If it is provided, the Exception is normative; if it conflicts with the ``guideline`` Title or the Amplification, the Exception takes precedence over both.
+Depending on the individual guideline, it may be clearer to have an Amplification or Title with an explicit Exception overriding parts of their description, or it may be clearer to express excepted cases as integrated sentences in the Amplification.
+This decision is editorial.

 ``rationale``
 =============

+Each Guideline **MUST** provide a *Rationale* for its inclusion and enforcement.

 ::